Upper Cross River languages

 The Upper Cross River languages form a branch of the Cross River languages of Cross River State, Nigeria.
-The most populous languages are Loko and Mbembe, with 100,000 speakers.
+The most populous languages are Lokö and Mbembe, with 100,000 speakers.

 Languages

 The internal structure per Cornell (1994), reproduced in Williamson and Blench (2000), is as follows:

 Names and locations

 Below is a list of language names, populations, and locations from Blench (2019).

 Reconstruction

 A reconstruction of Proto-Upper Cross River has been proposed by Gerrit Dimmendaal (1978).